Tuesday, September 12, 2017 2:06pm

-It's often not until our guests arrive to Port Lincoln that they realise there is so much to see and do!
-So lets say you have a long weekend coming up, or a sneaky 3 day getaway...here's our recommendations on how to spend 3 days in our neck of the woods!
+It's often not until our guests arrive that they realise there are so many things to do and see in Port Lincoln!
+So lets say you have a long weekend coming up, or a sneaky 3 day getaway...here's our recommendations things to do and how to spend 3 days in our neck of the woods!

 After arriving in Port Lincoln via a short 35 minute flight from Adelaide, be greeted by your personal guide for the day, a true Australian character and our friend, nicknamed 'Lunch" (seriously!) from tour company Goin Off Safari's.
 Sample the produce and tour a local fish factory before enjoying a picnic lunch on the white sandy beaches of the Port Lincoln National Park.

 Try your luck at pulling in an Australian Salmon or Silver Whiting right off the beach, take a brief but rewarding walk up Stamford Hill (for the best views ever!) or just sit back with your toes in the water and a cool drink in hand.